Last Updated on 21 August 2024 by Cycloscope

 This section was ok on a bike but it must be a very shaky and frustrating experience on a bus.
 At the time of our passage, the renovation of that stretch of road was planned and we saw some Chinese at work.

-Overall though, the main flaw of the N1 is of it being boring.
+Overall though, the main flaw of the N1 is that it is boring.
 The road runs along the coast but it is almost always a few dozen kilometers away from the sea, because of the typhoons that hit the coast every year.
-The scenery is nice, palm and fruit trees surrounding little homesteads in the South, thick wild bush in the central areas.
+The scenery is nice, with palm and fruit trees surrounding little homesteads in the South, and thick wild bush in the central areas.

 Safety in Mozambique